Rutherford Launches an Invasion

 On Saturday, September 1, Rutherford leaves 300–400 men to protect the region[3] and marches west with around 2,400, including 1,900 soldiers, 80 light cavalry, and 350 pack-horse drivers.[4]
 The Council of Safety has made sure the forces are well supplied.
 With them go “nearly 1,400 packhorses, a herd of beef cattle, and a small arsenal that included long rifles, hatchets, and a few small field cannons.
 Lacking official uniforms, militia members take along their own clothing and many used their own hunting rifles.”[5]
 The army has six weeks’ worth of supplies.

-The men, horses, and cows head upriver (toward today’s Asheville) bound for a commercial center of the Cherokees at Nĭkwăsĭ´ (modern Franklin), where Rutherford plans to rendezvous with a similar force from South Carolina.
+The men, horses, and cows head toward today’s Asheville bound for a commercial center of the Cherokees at Nĭkwăsĭ´ (modern Franklin), where Rutherford plans to rendezvous with a similar force from South Carolina.
+They follow the “Suwali-Nunnahi Trail,” from which the name for Swannanoa River and gap is derived.
+Suwali was the Cherokee word for the Cheraw nation near Charlotte, and the Nunnahi referred to legendary people supposedly living in a mound at Nĭkwăsĭ´.[b]

 Return and Results